Don't miss out on our most popular holiday giveaway:

 While the risk of suicide has always been higher for nurses and other healthcare professionals - the COVID-19 pandemic has caused the numbers to rise at a drastic rate.
 So much so that the American Nurses Association (ANA) developed the Well-Being Initiative as a direct response to the pandemic.
 The Well-being Initiative gives nurses access to digital mental health and wellness-related sources, tools, and support.
 Developed ‘for nurses by nurses,’ the Foundation partnered with the American Nurses Association (ANA), the Emergency Nurses Association (ENA), the American Association of Critical-Care Nurses (AACN), and the American Psychiatric Nurses Association (APNA).

 “Nurses are putting their physical and mental health on the line to protect us all during this pandemic.
-Every day they confront traumatic situations while they face their own worries about the risks to themselves and their families,” said Kate Judge, executive director, American Nurses Foundation.
+Every day they confront traumatic situations while they face their own worries about the risks to themselves and their families,” said Kate Judge, executive director, of the American Nurses Foundation.
 “Nurses are always there for us and we owe it to them to support their well-being during this crisis and in the future.”

-UC San Diego Study
+UC San Diego Study on Nurse Suicide

-More recently, a study from researchers at the University of California San Diego School of Medicine and UC San Diego Health found that male and female nurses are at higher risk of suicide than the general population.
+A study from researchers at the University of California San Diego School of Medicine and UC San Diego Health found that male and female nurses are at higher risk of suicide than the general population.

 “Using the 2005-2016 National Violent Death Reporting System dataset from the Centers for Disease Control, we found that male and female nurses are at a higher risk for suicide, confirming our previous studies,” said senior author Judy Davidson, DNP, RN, a research scientist at UC San Diego.
 “Female nurses have been at greater risk since 2005 and males since 2011.
 Unexpectedly, the data does not reflect a rise in suicide, but rather that nurse suicide has been unaddressed for years.”